Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 users rely on such timing information to decide how long to monitor certain labels, or which portions of the tree to skip when searching.

+To address this, users retain select information about the last tree head they have observed:

+1. The "size" of the log tree (the number of log entries it contains).
+2. The root hashes of the "full subtrees" of the log tree (those that are the largest powers of two possible).
+This allows the Transparency Log to provide more space-efficient consistency and inclusion proofs than if just the root hash was retained.
+3. The timestamp of the rightmost log entry.
+As will be described below, this will be used to ensure that subsequent log entry timestamps are correct.

-To address this, when users make queries to the Transparency Log they advertise the "size" (the total number of log entries) of the last tree head they observed.
+When users make queries to the Transparency Log, they advertise the size of the last tree head they observed.
 If the Transparency Log responds with an updated tree head, it provides additional information in its query response to prove that the advertised tree head and the more recent one are consistent.

 Proving the latter two properties, that newly added log entries have monotonically increasing timestamps, is done as follows: